mepley1/flask-str-gen/README.md

-A simple random string generator as a Flask app template.
+A simple random string generator as a Flask app.
 Reloads page to update, to avoid using Javascript.
+Made as a learning project.

 To use locally: